Jun 27, 2024

 ).then(() => console.log("Done."));

-The runPipeline function we define is rather simple: It create a promise, and binds the resolve and reject (here named complete and error to correspond to RxJS naming) functions passed by the promise constructor into a subscription to the stream, then returning the new promise.
+The runPipeline function we define is rather simple: It creates a promise, and binds the resolve and reject (here named complete and error to correspond to RxJS naming) functions passed by the promise constructor into a subscription to the stream, then returning the new promise.

 Using runPipeline you can turn any RxJS pipeline into an await-able task.